wbhart/mpir/build.vc9/readme.txt

 A Note On Licensing
 ===================

-The GMP files used in this distribution have been derived from the GMP 4.2.1 distribution and are all licensed under Gnu LGPL v2.1 license terms.

-Other files in this distribution that have been created by me for use in building MPIR with Microsoft Visual Studio 2008 are provided under the same license terms.
+Files in this distribution that have been created by me for use in building MPIR with Microsoft Visual Studio 2008 are provided under the LGPL v2.1+ license terms.

+The MPIR library uses numerous files which are LGPL v3+ and so the overall license of the library distribution is LGPL v3+.
+Some of the demos are GPL.

 Using the Assembler Based Build Projects
 ========================================